cweagans/composer-patches/README.md

 Simple patches plugin for Composer.
 Applies a patch from a local or remote file to any package required with composer.

+Note that the 1.x versions of Composer Patches are supported on a best-effort basis due to the imminent release of 2.0.0.
+You may still be interested in using 1.x if you need Composer to cooperate with earlier PHP versions.
+No new features will be added to 1.x releases, but any security or bug fixes will still be accepted.

 ## Usage

 Example composer.json: